The Tidewater Tales

 The Tidewater Tales is a 1987 novel by American writer John Barth.
 It tells the story of a married couple of storytellers, Peter Sagamore and Katherine Sherritt Sagamore, during the summer of 1980.

+According to Richard Lehan of the Los Angeles Times: "In a novel almost two miles long, Barth’s literary self-consciousness is sometimes too much.
+Less would have been More.
+The novel becomes a giant literary game, the emphasis upon intertextuality or the relationship of one story to another."